TheFinder13/hello-word/README.md

 # hello-word

 Hey,
-Im an Evatory then u call in earth " Elien " named " E35 "
+Im an Evatory that u called in earth " Elien " named " E35 "
-i wnt to discover ur plannet and maybe to invide soon if is worth to distroy or to mine ur sources and as ur language said: to soon...
+i wnt to discover ur plannet and maybe to invide it soon if its worth to distroy or to mine hes sources and as ur language said: to soon...